openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### update

-`update` is used to update the contents of `cjpm.toml` to `cjpm.lock`.
+`update` is used to update the content of `cjpm.toml` to `cjpm.lock`.
 If `cjpm.lock` does not exist, it will be generated.
-The `cjpm.lock` file records metadata such as version numbers for `git` dependencies, which are used for the next build.
+The `cjpm.lock` file records metadata such as version numbers for `git` dependencies, which will be used in the next build.

 `update` has the following configurable option: